-An impact wrench is a must-have in the garage, but now it’s a must at home and inside the trunk of your car, so we offer for your convenience our very own 8-Step Impact Wrench Buying Guide.
+An impact wrench is a must-have in the garage, at home, and inside the trunk of your car; our updated, 8-Step Impact Wrench Buying Guide shows you what you need to know.

-A cordless impact wrench is both highly effective and efficient in removing and tightening bolts or screws that feel stuck in place.
-Having one is necessary in ensuring work is done both safely and swiftly.
+A cordless, pneumatic (air or gas), or corded impact wrench is both highly effective and efficient in both removing and tightening bolts or screws that have become quite stuck in place and impossible to remove manually, by hand.
+Having a powered impact, whichever you choose to acquire, is often necessary in ensuring that this type of work is done both safely and swiftly.

-Injury, however, could occur while using manual tools, the wrong tools, or simply old tools.
-Mishandling the tools or applications themselves can and do cause complications for the user, not the least of which are injuries, damage to property and machinery, and time that cannot be regained.
+Injury, as you probably know as a mechanic, contractor, or home-user, easily occurs while using manual tools, the wrong tools, or simply old tools.
+Mishandling the tools or applications themselves can and does cause complications for the user, not the least of which are cuts, gashes, bruises, permanent injuries, damage to property and machinery, lost profit, and time that cannot be regained.

-Acquiring and sticking to automatic and powerful tools like impact wrenches has become no less than necessary for both the professional and amateur alike.
-In order to help you better determine how best to make your cordless impact wrench purchase, below are some important tips for you to consider before blowing your money on a piece of hardware you will surely come to need around often—and thank your lucky stars for purchasing.
+In order to help you better determine how best to make your impact wrench purchase, below we have listed the best and most important tips for you to consider before blowing your money on the wrong piece of hardware–hardware which you will surely come to need around often—and thank your lucky stars for purchasing.

 1. High Torque